jamesdbowman/Cantro/README.md

 *A multiplayer platform-shooter written in Java.*

 Written in 2011 by 4 high school students:
-* James Bowman
+* James Bowman: Entity physics, zombie AI, networking code.
-* Matthew McClure
+* Matthew McClure: Level design, animation of characters, other art.
-* Andrew Hohertz
+* Andrew Hohertz: Level design and art.
-* Connor Park
+* Connor Park: Music and other assets.

-Please note that the server app is not very complete.